 - The key customer or their representative, especially if this is a senior manager from another internal department

 - A finance or legal team member, if the project has significant impact in those areas

-- Someone like an Operations Director, if the project is going to change the way the Operations area of the business is run through the introduction of a new frontline process, for example.
+- Someone like an Operations Director, if the project is going to change the way the Operations area of the business is run through the introduction of a new front-line process, for example.

 In every case, you should have people on the group who understand the project (or who can be brought up to speed) and who have influence and interest in the outcomes.

 The group is a key part of your project governance framework.
 They can meet as often as you like.
-If you don’t know where to start, a monthly meeting is a good idea.
-On some projects it’s necessary for that group to get together fortnightly.
-On others you could find a quarterly meeting is more than adequate.
+If you don’t know where to start, a monthly meeting is a good idea, and the minimum I recommend to my corporate and coaching clients.

-You can decide on the best format for your meetings.
-Face-to-face meetings are the most effective, as with all types of meetings, but it’s not always possible to do that.
+In my experience, face-to-face meetings are the most effective, as with all types of meetings, but it’s not always possible to do that.
 You might want to have a conference call line open so that people who aren’t present can join the meeting on the phone.